-Next, the designer – reacting to what she literally just drew – stood up a new constraint, based on an assumption: that teachers don’t have time, and want to know things quickly.
+Next, the designer–reacting to what she literally just drew–stood up a new constraint, based on an assumption: that teachers don’t have time, and want to know things quickly.
 This is a form of hierarchy based not on the designer’s whim, but on critical thought about how a busy teacher works and thinks.
-Once that constraint was established as a working idea, it then led directly to a decision to highlight high and low performers in the class.
+Once that constraint was established as a working idea, it then led directly to a decision to easily show high and low performers in the class.
 We can imagine that this constraint would last throughout and across screens in the product.
-A rule is implicitly established: whenever possible, show only the most pressing information, and constrain data sets to show only small samples of important content.
+A rule is implicitly established: whenever possible, constrain data sets to show only small samples of important content.

 Another constraint was also assumption-based: that teachers care about how their students are doing holistically, potentially because that could help the teacher better intervene with troubled students.
-This led to a decision to give the teacher the ability to show the context of other classes.
+This led to a decision to give the teacher the ability to see grades from other classes.

-Still another constraint was driven by best-practice interface design: having an overlay window on top of another overlay window is strange and poor design.
-This then immediately corrected – and overruled – the second constraint that had already been established.
-Conforming to a single-overlay-window paradigm became more important than giving a teacher a holistic insight into the student, and the designer rationalized the decision by saying that the teacher “cares most about how the student is doing in their own class.”
+Still another constraint was driven by best-practice interface design: having an overlay window on top of another overlay window is confusing and complicated.
+This immediately corrected–and overruled–the second constraint that had been established.
+Conforming to a single-overlay-window paradigm became more important than giving a teacher deeper insight into the student’s performance, and the designer explained the decision by saying that the teacher “cares most about how the student is doing in their own class.”

-Built up, and torn-down, in seconds.
-During the exploratory process, the new constraints that emerge from one exploration immediately impact another move in the design process.
-Sometimes, those constraints are viewed as detrimental to forward progress, and in those cases, the constraints are immediately rejected.
+Built up, and torn down, in seconds.
+The new constraints that emerge from one exploration immediately impact other moves in the design process.
+However, if they prove to be detrimental to forward progress, they are immediately rejected.

 Informed by patterning experience.
-Mature designers are identifying and establishing constraints based on having seen and solved similar problems before.
+Mature designers identify and establish constraints based on having seen and solved similar problems before.

 Informed by speed and craft.
-Mature designers are able to make things quickly, and at a high degree of fidelity, so they can react to them – and accept, or reject new constraints – in the moment of exploration.
+Mature designers are able to make things quickly, and at a high degree of fidelity, react to them, and keep the process moving forward.

-Those of us who work in a professional context constantly come across the idea of a requirement.
-A requirement is typically defined before a creative exploration begins.
-A requirement is something that the business has deemed to be a necessary piece of a solution – the solution is “required” to have that component, rule, or function, and if it doesn’t have it, the solution is rejected as being incorrect.
+A requirement is something the business identifies as a necessary component, rule, or function, before a creative exploration begins–and if a solution doesn’t include this piece, it is rejected.
 Requirements are a fundamental part of the Six Sigma process, a method for removing errors (defects) from a manufacturing process.
-This process has evolved into a related requirement definition process in software, where requirements are typically a convergence of technical limitations and what a business leader or team has deemed important for a competitive or strategic market placement.
+This process has evolved into a related process in software, where requirements are typically a convergence of technical limitations and what a business leader or team has deemed important for a competitive or strategic market placement.

 Requirements are often gathered from the various parts of the business through discussion with stakeholders.
-Someone – often a business analyst or product manager – will hold meetings with people throughout a company and list all of the different things people have decided are non-negotiable parts of a new design.
-They then write these requirements in a list, and that list then acts as a checklist for assessing if a project solution is defect-free.
+A business analyst or product manager compiles a list of the elements people in the company identify as non-negotiable parts of a new design and this acts as a checklist for assessing if a project solution is defect-free.

-For example, in the Business Analyst’s Handbook (pdf), readers are instructed to use the “SMART framework” for writing these requirements.
-Requirements should be:
+For example, in the Business Analyst’s Handbook, using the “SMART framework” means requirements need to be: